mvwicky/NotesMiscellanea/README.md

   - UnderstandingBasicMusicTheory

 ### Files In Root
-- AmicusBrief_iPhone: an brief of amici curae in the case of the San Bernadino iPhone case
+- AmicusBrief_iPhone: a brief of amici curae in the case of the San Bernadino iPhone
 - AmicusBrief_Twitter_v_Lynch
 - GreekAlphabet
 - PastPracticeRichardMittenthal